November 16, 2020

 Don’t bother counting the number of reps you do for each combination.
 There are a lot.
 That’s all you need to know.

-But it’s important to understand that all you get with your membership is those 3 workouts a week (one in each category beginner through advanced), plus access to the dance cardio library.
+But it’s important to understand that all you get with your membership is those 3 workouts a week (one in each category beginner through advanced), plus access to the elective library.

 This is very different than most paid exercise on demand services where you have 100’s of routines to choose from at all times.

-The beginner routines are shorter (around 40 minutes) compared to slightly longer workouts as you progress to the harder routines (the advanced workouts are over an hour).
+The beginner routines are shorter (around 30 minutes) compared to longer workouts as you progress to the harder routines (the intermediate and advanced workouts are an hour).

-When you open up the main category you’ll see 5-6 thumbnails.
-I thought these were all workouts.
+When you open up the main category of beginner, intermediate or advanced you’ll see a bunch of thumbnails.
+We thought these were all workouts.
 They’re not.

 Pay attention to the ‘breakdown’ video.

-Every week there’s a ‘breakdown’ video that walks you through all of the floor combinations that you’ll see in the main workouts.
+This video walks you through all of the floor combinations that you’ll see in the main workouts.
+There’s an instructor facing the camera talking you through each leg combination that you’ll see in the class.

 It’s really helpful (but adds another 20 minutes to your workout for the day).